mieweb/datavis-glide/doc/grid_filter.rst

 All grid filters have the following properties:

-.. js:attribute:: grid_filter.colName
+.. js:attribute:: gridFilter.colName

    Name of the column for which this filter applies.

+.. js:attribute:: gridFilter.filterType

+.. js:attribute:: gridFilter.filterBtn

-.. js:attribute:: grid_filter.gridFilterSet
+.. js:attribute:: gridFilter.gridFilterSet

    The grid filter set to which this filter belongs.

-.. js:attribute:: grid_filter.limit
+.. js:attribute:: gridFilter.limit

    The maximum number of filters which may be applied to the same column.
 The default is zero, which means there is no limit.

-.. js:attribute:: grid_filter.applyImmediately
+.. js:attribute:: gridFilter.applyImmediately

    If true, then the filter should be applied as soon as it is created.
 This is used for checkbox filters, which are applied (in their unchecked state) as soon as they are added.

-.. js:attribute:: grid_filter.div
+.. js:attribute:: gridFilter.div

    The div element that wraps all the user interface elements.

-.. js:attribute:: grid_filter.removeBtn
+.. js:attribute:: gridFilter.removeBtn

    The button that removes the filter from the grid.

+.. js:attribute:: gridFilter.id

 Common Methods
 --------------